Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-07-08-Command_Line_Arguments_Of_Python.md

 I exactly don't know whether you know positional and optional arguments or not.
 So from now on, in turn, I will explain what is the positianl arguments and optional arguments.

-First, let's go through example of how to make positional arguments with argparse module.
+First, let's go through an example of how to make positional arguments with argparse module.

 ```python
 import argparse